Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \subsection{Implementation Details}

-\textit{Data Generation:} We simulate demand data with explicit covariate-driven heterogeneity to create distinct demand regimes.
-In the multi-product newsvendor setting, regimes capture patterns such as holiday-driven spikes, smooth seasonal variation with weekday effects, and short-term disruptions.
-In the shipment-planning setting, regimes reflect operational patterns such as contracted replenishment periods, event-driven surges, and routine demand with calendar effects.
-In both cases, regime activation is determined by calendar covariates, and noise is added to introduce variability across products or locations.
-Full specifications, including functional forms, parameter values, and regime definitions, are provided in Appendix~\ref{app:newsvendor-params} and~\ref{app:shipment-params}.
+\textit{Data Generation:} { Our data-generation process is designed to simulate demand data with explicit covariate-driven heterogeneity to create distinct demand segments, following common piecewise data-generation approaches \citep{Amram2022OPT,zhou2023offline,bertsimas2019optimal}.} In the multi-product newsvendor setting, segments capture patterns such as holiday-driven spikes, smooth seasonal variation with weekday effects, and short-term disruptions.
+In the shipment-planning setting, segments reflect operational patterns such as contracted replenishment periods, event-driven surges, and routine demand with calendar effects.
+In both cases, regime activation is determined by calendar covariates, and we add gaussian noise to introduce variability across products or locations. { Within each segment, demand is generated using smooth covariate-driven functions combined with i.i.d.\ Gaussian and Bernoulli distributions—consistent with standard practice in the literature (e.g. \citep{BertsimasKallus2020,kallus2023stochastic,bertsimas2023dynamic,ban2019dynamic}).} Full specifications, including functional forms, parameter values, and segment definitions, are provided in Appendix~\ref{app:newsvendor-params} and~\ref{app:shipment-params}. { We highlight that each OPT in the PS framework learns its own partition directly from the training data, without access to the ground-truth segments used for data generation.}

-\textit{Sofware Implementation:} Our implementation combines Python for the machine-learning components with Julia for the optimization layer.
-The main packages are Gurobi (v12.0.1) for mathematical programming, the Optimal Policy Tree (OPT) framework from Interpretable AI (IAI, v3.2.2) for model selection, and in Python, scikit-learn (v1.6.0) and pandas (v2.2.3).
-Gurobi is accessed through Julia, while preprocessing and evaluation pipelines run in Python.
+\textit{Software Implementation:} Our implementation combines Python for the machine-learning components with Julia for the optimization layer.
+The main packages are Gurobi (v12.0.1) for mathematical programming, the OPT framework from Interpretable AI (v3.2.2) for model selection, and in Python, scikit-learn (v1.6.0) and pandas (v2.2.3).
+Gurobi is accessed through Julia, while preprocessing and evaluation run in Python.